IvandryPage/pixelated/devlog/devlog-general.md

 - It check collision between entities by calculating the delta of its center position or origin position and find the overlap vector value of it
 - After collision is detected, it should resolve how to handle the collision based on how the physics in our game engine behave.
 - In this experiment, it pushes the moving object to the direction where it comes from by how deep is the overlap vector

+### 🚀 SMFL Textures

+- Learn about how texture works in sfml and do little animation